Liquidation

 - the auction has timed out.

 A timed out auction can be restarted.
-This process continues ad infinitum until either the debt gets fully repaid, or there is no collateral left, at which point any remaining debt (incl LP) becomes bad debt.
+This process continues ad infinitum until either the debt gets fully repaid, or there is no collateral left, at which point any remaining debt becomes bad debt.

 Statutes